-- ...behave Safely.
-Students who show that they are caring and are kind to all. - ...show Respect.
+- ...behave Safely. - ...show Respect.
 Students who conduct themselves as 'good citizens' and can articulate and regulate their feelings. - ...be Responsible in completing in all and even the most difficult tasks.
 Students who are relentless, determined and persistent in succeeding.
 Students who set goals and have high aspirations for themselves, so they make excellent achievements in all they do.